To The Victoria Falls

 “In 1957, the Southern Rhodesia Government built a road to the Boat House, and in December of that year the hotel replaced the hand-pushed trolley by a service of nine-seat minibuses.”
 (Price, 1966)

 Under the shade of the mango trees in the Falls Hotel courtyard stands a reminder of days past - one of the original trolleys used to transport guests to the Falls preserved and displayed, and offering a shady seat for quiet contemplation.
 A plaque records:

 “The Victoria Falls Hotel trolley service, which operated from the Hotel to the Bridge and the Boat House, was introduced in 1920.
 Before this date the Hotel guests were conveyed to various points of interest by means of rickshaws.
 During their life the trolleys were used by some 2 million guests, and were replaced by motor coaches in December, 1957, after 37 years of romantic, yet reliable service.”

 Falls in Flood

-In 1957 and 1958 the middle Zambezi experienced unprecedented floods, including at the Victoria Falls.
+In 1957 and 1958, during the construction of the Kariba Dam, the Zambezi experienced unprecedented seasonal floods.
 In March 1957 the rising waters flooded part of the Power Station in the Gorge.